Franchising | Licensing | Agency

 There is a prescribed formula for calculation of royalties for repatriation of funds by a foreign company outside India.

 There are a number of methods that can be used in order to attempt to mitigate the effects of the Indian agency laws from applying to a franchise relationship depending on the specific terms and conditions of the franchise agreement being negotiated.
 Our franchise lawyers in India provide complete legal services and solutions for franchisors and franchisees.
 We assist domestic and international clients in choosing the right franchise model, advise on identifying the right teams and tie-ups.
-Our lawyers conduct due diligence, draft franchise manuals and also make necessary representations to the Ministry of Commerce if required.
-Our franchise lawyers endeavour to render practical and business friendly solutions to clients.
+Our franchise lawyers conduct due diligence, draft franchise manuals and also make necessary representations to the Ministry of Commerce if required.
+Our franchise lawyers in Mumbai endeavor to render practical and business friendly solutions to clients.